8/16/2023

 Analyst, Danske Bank

-Good morning, everyone.
-Just a few questions from my side.
-Firstly, on the balance sheet, I think you've been fairly clear on your ambition to reach the lower end of this indebtedness interval.
-It just seems as if, you know, when we look at the cash flow, operating cash flow clearly improves, but the, you know, the metrics net debt EBITDA doesn't really budge.
+On the balance sheet, I think you've been fairly clear on your ambition to reach the lower end of this indebtedness interval.
+It just seems as if when we look at the cash flow, operating cash flow clearly improves, but the metrics net debt EBITDA doesn't really budge.
 Net debt in absolute numbers doesn't really budge.
-I was just thinking, looking in the second half here, you know, what sort of measures are you taking to actually take down the debt?
+I was just thinking, looking at the second half here, what sort of measures are you taking to actually take down the debt?
 Is it a stop for acquisition?
 Is it further divestments?
-Because the denominator in that measure seems to be going down slightly if we look at EBITDA on a rolling 12-month basis.
-Just to understand, you know, what measures you're taking to actually get that net debt down in absolute numbers.
+Because the denominator in that measure seems to be going down slightly if we look on the IDTA on a rolling 12-month basis.
+Just to understand what measures you're taking to actually get that debt down in absolute numbers.

 speaker